webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-themes.md

     ?
 Enter author website:  https://vaah.dev
     ?
 Enter download url:
     ```

-- Enter `true` if you want to run migration for this theme as soon as the theme
+- Enter `true` if you want to run migration for this module as soon as the module
   is activated.
 Else select `false`.
     ```
     ?
 Do you want to run migration when activated (true/false):  true